robertchase/meander/doc/request.md

 # Request

-A `Request` (`meander.document.ServerDocument`) is a container for a single `HTTP` document that arrives on an inbound `meander` connection.
+A `meander.Request` (`meander.document.ServerDocument`) is a container for a single `HTTP` document that arrives on an inbound `meander` connection.

-A `Request` is passed as the only parameter to a `before` callable.

-If a handler function has a parameter with a `web.Request` annotation, then the `Request` object will be explicitly passed in this parameter.
-There is no *secret* or *magic* way to access the `Request`. *Note that using a `Request` in a handler function makes that function dependent on `HTTP` (or an equivalent proxy/mock)&mdash;this goes against the grain of `meander` design principles*.
+If a handler function has a parameter with a `meander.Request` annotation, then the `Request` object will be explicitly passed in this parameter.
+There is no *secret* or *magic* way to access the `Request`. *Note that using a `Request` in a handler function makes that function dependent on `HTTP` (or an equivalent proxy/mock)&mdash;this goes against the grain of `meander` design principles.
+See "best practices" below*.

 ```
 class ServerDocument: